 With no extensions available and only 1 number provided, any company with multiple people would suffer from the lack of integration Google Voice offers.
 Throw in the facts that some of the few features there don’t work on outbound calling and the complete lack of customer support, and it’s clear that you should only use Google Voice for personal use or to manage a super small, solo side business.

 Comparing MightyCall to Google Voice

-Here is a list of features that MightyCall has and Google Voice does not:
+Here is a list of features that prove MightyCall is the best alternative to Google Voice: